celasa/biomass_thesis/README.md

 #### Gurobi

 Gurobi simulations require a valid Gurobi license in addition to the `cobrame-gurobi` Conda environment.
 The license must be configured on the system where the simulations are run.
+A free academic license can be obtained from the [Gurobi Academic Program](https://www.gurobi.com/academics/).

 #### qMINOS